Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: Societal Impact and Limitations

 There are natural limitations that should be addressed in future work.
 First, we chose a binary classification to detect general inappropriate content, then described using a text-generation model.
 Thus, extending previous categories into more fine-grained concepts could further improve transparency and documentation.
-We strongly advocate applying our documentation along with other methods, e.g., detecting faces and pornographic content \cite{birhane2021Large} in future work.
+We strongly advocate applying our documentation along with other methods, e.g., detecting faces and pornographic content \cite{birhane2021Large}.
 Furthermore, while the SMID dataset with moral norms provides a good proxy for inappropriateness, developing novel CV datasets to drill down further on identifying inappropriateness and similar concepts would be very beneficial.

 Moreover, whereas we evaluated our \textit{inappropriateness classifier}, we did not evaluate our automatic generation of textual image descriptions summarizing the portrayed inappropriate concepts.
 Doing so provides an interesting avenue for future work.
-Moreover, to ensure broad descriptions, we executed multiple generation iterations.
-Also, fine-tuning a caption generation model could lead to further improvements.
+To ensure broad descriptions, we executed multiple generation iterations.
+Fine-tuning a caption generation model could lead to further improvements.
 Likewise, \citet{radford21Learning} provided details about possible biases and other potential misuses of CLIP models, which could easily influence the detection as well as the description that we used.
-Generally, advances in bias-free models are very likely to also positively impact our introduced approach.
+Generally, advances in bias-free models are very likely to also positively impact our Q16 approach.

 Finally, like other social norms, inappropriate concepts, especially offensiveness, do evolve constantly.
 This evolution makes it necessary to update the data, system, and documentation over time.
 Furthermore, an important avenue for future work is addressing what different groups of society, e.g., different cultures, would consider inappropriate.
-Here, we just relied on the ones averaged by the SMID dataset.
+Here, we just relied on the ones averaged by the SMID dataset, where, e.g., the 476 participants for image collection task (half female) were mainly from the United States and partly (10\%) recruited from India.
+Further, it is to be expected that in specific cases, annotators disagree.
+This issue could be tackled by a multi-annotator architecture \cite{davani2022dealing} that captures the differences between annotators’ perspectives.
+Thus provide better estimates for uncertainty in predictions and, in turn, better indicate a manual review for specific detected concepts.